Renatochaz/statistic-fundamentals/.ipynb_checkpoints/README-checkpoint.md

 This repository contains notes, explanations and exercises resolutions for the most fundamental topics in statistics.
 My aim here is to help those who want to get started in a data science career and are somewhat lost in how to build a statistical base, or those who just want to re enforce their studies.

-The content here is a summary of the most important topics of the following books:
+The content here is a brief explanation of the most important topics of the following books:

  **Estatística Básica - Pedro A. Morettin, Wilton de O. Bussab.
 2004**.